Task Runners

 Task Selection

-Often times there are many submitted tasks that match the conditions for a task runner to execute.
-In this case, the task runner picks one of the tasks to execute, and the remaining tasks remain in a queue until the selected task is executed or another task runner becomes available to execute them.
+Often, multiple submitted tasks match the conditions for execution.
+In that case, the task runner selects one of the tasks to execute, and the remaining tasks stay in a queue until the selected task is completed or another task runner becomes available.

 Parallelism

-For testing this out, you can run an arbitrary number of task runners in parallel on your local machine by running the task runner script in different terminal windows.
-Or you can use a tool such as call-in-parallel to start the task runner script many times.
+To test this, run multiple instances of the task runner script in different terminal windows on your local machine, or use a tool like call-in-parallel to start the task runner script multiple times.

 Deploying Task Runners

-• On-premise servers
+- On-premise servers

-• cloud-based virtual machines
+- Cloud-based virtual machines

-• cloud-based auto-scaling clusters
+- Cloud-based auto-scaling clusters

 Scaling